Shahraehash/AutoML/docs/src/processor-guide/automated-preprocessor.md

 ![Imputation or Removal of Missing Values in Already Segemented Datasets](./images/apt_08.png)

 You now have a few choices.
 You can either export your files or run a multicollinearity assessment on the features and remove any correlated columns (i.e. features) before generating your final files.
-For details on this step, see the multicollinearity tool documentation.
+For details on this step, see the [Multicollinearity Assessment & Removal Tool](./multicollinearity.md) documentation.

 ![Selecting Optional Additional Steps](./images/apt_09.png)

-Once selecting “Finalize Files”, you will see a summary of all the changes (see step 6) that were made and the files will be downloaded into a zip file.
+Once selecting **Export Files**, you will see a summary of all the changes (see step 6) that were made and the files will be downloaded into a zip file.

 ![Finalizing Files for Use in MILO](./images/apt_10.png)